William B. Davis: Career

 In 1960, Davis went to England to train at the London Academy of Music and Dramatic Art.
 He worked in the UK for the next five years directing in repertory theatres and acting schools.
 He was artistic director of the Dundee Repertory Theatre.
 His last position in the UK was as an assistant director at the National Theatre of Great Britain under Laurence Olivier where he worked with Albert Finney, Maggie Smith, Derek Jacobi and Ronald Pickup among others.

 In 1965, he returned to Canada to work at the National Theatre School of Canada.
 At the age of 28, was appointed artistic director of the English acting section.
 During this period he was also active as a freelance director at major Canadian theatres.
 In 1971, he joined the newly formed drama department at Bishop's University in Lennoxville, Quebec.
-While there he became the founding artistic director of Festival Lennoxville, a professional summer theatre that ran for the next decade.
+While there, he became the founding artistic director of Festival Lennoxville, a professional summer theatre that ran for the next decade.

 Returning to Toronto in the late seventies, Davis spent several years as a radio drama director and on the faculty of Humber College.
 In demand as an acting teacher during this period, he resumed acting after an absence of nearly 20 years.
 He earned a number of roles on stage and film before accepting the position of artistic director of the Vancouver Playhouse Acting School, which required relocating with his wife and family.
 Davis writes in his memoir, "And so, in the fall of 1985, we hitched our second hand boat to our second hand car and drove across the country."

 While his time at the Vancouver Playhouse was short-lived, he remained in Vancouver, where he founded his own acting school, the William Davis Centre for Actors Study, a training ground for several future stars including New Zealand actress Lucy Lawless.
 Acting roles became more frequent, leading up to his iconic role as the Cigarette Smoking Man, also called the "Cancer Man", on the hit TV series The X-Files, where he made frequent appearances for the next nine years.
 Davis has also had a wide range of roles in other series, including Stargate SG-1 and Smallville, and has participated in a host of television movies and other projects.
-From time to time he attends fan conventions, signing autographs and copies of his memoir.
+Occasionally, he attends fan conventions, signing autographs and copies of his memoir.

-In recent years Davis has returned to directing theatre and film.
+In recent years, Davis has returned to directing theatre and film.
 He wrote and directed three short films, and co-wrote and directed several episodes of a television series for CBC Television, 49th & Main.
 In 2011, he directed two plays for The United Players of Vancouver: Waste by Harley Granville Barker, and Hay Fever by Noël Coward.
 Most recently he directed The Habit of Art (2013) by Alan Bennett, Sherlock Holmes and the Case of the Jersey Lily (2015) by Katie Forgette, and Robert Bolt's A Man for All Seasons at the Jericho Arts Centre in Vancouver, British Columbia.